jtof-dev/robotics-traveling-van/README.md

 ## GM3865-520 dc motor encoder

-- outputs two data signals phased 100deg apart
+- the encoder outputs two data signals phased 100deg apart

 ## pin configuration

 - potentiometer: A0
-- encoder output A: A1
+- encoder output A: D2
-- encoder output B: A2
+- encoder output B: D3

-- left motor 1: D3 (PWM)
 - left motor 1: D5 (PWM)
-- right motor 1: D6 (PWM)
+- left motor 1: D6 (PWM)
-- right motor 1: D9 (PWM)

 # to-do

-- [x] implement the PID_V1.h PID controller function call
-- [x] take PID controller output and call motors
-- [x] bugfix for initial hardware test
-- [x] implement initial encoder software
-- [x] implement code that keeps robot from rolling too far in either direction
-- [ ] implement function to prevent robot from going too far in either direction
+- [ ] add code to self-correct robot when far away from origin

-## future to-do
+- [ ] change code to use a digital encoder instead of a potentiometer
+- [ ] migrate code to use a different board
 - [ ] implement touch screen and UI